marcoceppi/headcrab/README.md

 # Install

-Install Node, Redis, and all modules:
+Install Node, Redis, then all modules:

     npm install